Do Go On - 396 - Rosemary Brown: A Musical Seance

 They took different approaches.

-Chopin told her what notes to play and pushed her fingers down on the right keys.
+Chopin told her what notes to play and pushed her.

-Beethoven and Bach liked her to sit at a table and take dictation with a pencil, whereas
+Beethoven and Bach liked her to sit at a table and take dictation with a pencil,

-hasn't a very good voice.
+a very good voice.

 Yeah.

-Word started to get out about Brown and her supernatural talent.
+Words started to get out about Brown and her supernatural talent.

-According to Parrott, the first professional assessment
+According to Parrott,

-of her growing body of posthumous pieces
+the first professional assessment of a growing body of posthumous pieces

 came from the Edinburgh music teacher Mary Firth.

-She was sufficiently convinced of its substance for her husband, George,
+She was sufficiently convinced of its sense.

-to join another George, Sir George Trevelyan, in establishing a trust so that, from 1968, Rosemary could pursue her musical
+a trust so that from 1968, Rosemary could pursue her musical quest rather than her then

-So, they got her like a scholarship type thing to study and-
+day job as a school dinner lady.
+Right.
+They got like a scholarship type thing to study and...

-So, she went full-time ghost musician.
+So she went full-time ghost musician.

-Yeah, just give her some money.
+Give her some money.

 Yeah, go on.